Tai Chi and Qigong – What’s the difference?

 Find out more about

-Find out more about weekly one-hour Qigong classes in Craven Arms Shropshire.
+Find out more about Qigong in Craven Arms Shropshire.

-People interested in the Chinese internal arts often phone me to ask about learning Tai Chi in Hampshire, Berkshire or Shropshire, having perhaps been recommended by a friend or a doctor to try Tai Chi or Qigong, or sometimes even Yoga.
+People interested in the Chinese internal arts often phone me to ask about learning Tai Chi in Powys or Shropshire, having perhaps been recommended by a friend or a doctor to try Tai Chi or Qigong, or sometimes even Yoga.
 The usual aim being to promote healing, good health and wellbeing, to improve balance and most of all to reduce stress.
-I tell them that, although I have been training in Tai Chi for my own interest for a while now to help increase my understanding of the Chinese internal arts, I don’t teach Tai Chi, but I do teach Qigong, from which they can access the same benefits, but usually more quickly and easily.
+I tell them that I train in both Tai Chi and Qigong for my own development and to help increase my understanding of the Chinese internal arts, as well as teaching both these amazing arts.
+In general, they can access the same benefits from both Tai Chi and Qigong, but usually more quickly and easily from Qigong.
 The inevitable next question is: What’s the difference between Qigong and Tai Chi then?

 Here’s an extremely simple explanation aimed at being as helpful as possible, rather than covering every possible difference between Tai Chi and Chi Gong.